CU-CommunityApps/cd-chef/cd-odsee/README.md

 ## Issues

 * As of 4/3/2017, the `ads-create` step in `odsee_server` never seems to work the first time around.
-However, the second time the recpipe is run, that step completes just fine.
-See below.
+However, the second time the recipe is run, that step completes just fine.
+See below for the error on the first time around:
   ```
   ================================================================================
   Error executing action `run` on resource 'execute[ads-create]'